In Defence of Nitya-baddha Souls Posted in: Freedom From Judgement, Seeing the Divine, The Self Divine

 For a westerner embracing the dharmic tradition, the concept of nitya-baddha (sanskrit) – often translated as ever-conditioned or eternally conditioned soul – is routinely confused with the idea of fallen soul prominent in Abrahamic religions.
 A fallen soul, in simple terms, being one who has rebelled against God, and has thus been cast out of / banished from the kingdom of God.
 A sinner, in other words.

-But assuming eternal actually means eternal, nitya-baddhas, being eternally conditioned, can have no historic falling from grace.
+But assuming eternal actually means eternal, nitya-baddhas, being eternally conditioned, can have no historic fall from grace.
 They are not fallen souls, rather they are made that way.
 Made in the sense of essence or nature.
 That being the case, logically they have no need for rectification or redemption.
 Yet the idea that individual suffering in this world is due to some sort of fall from grace/rebellion against God runs deep for those growing up in the West.
 Perhaps for this reason, gurus and teachers from the East sometimes brush aside the issue of the origin of the soul in this world, saying don’t worry how you got here, just worry about how you are going to get out!
 Unfortunately, to my mind, this brushing aside and emphasis on the quest for liberation, inadvertently fuels the notion of fall from grace.

 My contention is, as without correct diagnosis a physician cannot prescribe an appropriate remedy, likewise if the reason we are here is not clearly understood, then the plan of action is likely flawed.
 And we could easily spend our life trying to solve a problem that does not exist.